Universities with Architecture Programs in the Tampa Area

 Individuals seeking architecture degree programs in the Tampa area have options at the undergraduate and graduate levels at three schools within a half-hour's drive of downtown.
 This article examines those colleges and the architecture programs they provide.
 There is also a table of information about each school, with statistics including the graduation rate and the acceptance rate, along with tuition and enrollment figures.

-- Hillsboro Community College offers two architecture associate's degree programs, one in architecture and the other in architectural design and construction technology, at its Dale Mabry campus, less than five miles from downtown Tampa.
+- Hillsborough Community College offers two architecture associate's degree programs, one in architecture and the other in architectural design and construction technology, at its Dale Mabry campus, less than five miles from downtown Tampa.

-- St. Petersburg College, 18 miles from downtown Tampa in Clearwater, also provides an associate's degree program in architectural design and construction technology.
+- St. Petersburg College, located 18 miles from downtown Tampa in Clearwater, also provides an associate's degree program in architectural design and construction technology.

 - Students can obtain a Master of Architecture (M.Arch.) at the University of South Florida, about 11 miles from downtown.

 - Architectural Technology